-Pro tip: I personally love late spring and early summer time (mid June-early July) and early fall for elopements (September) for various reasons.
-Rifugios and cable cars are operating during that time frame.
+Pro tip: I personally love late spring and early summer time (mid June-early July) and early fall for elopements (September and October) for various reasons.
+Some Rifugios and cable cars are still operating during that time frame.
 Especially early fall is more stable in terms of weather (lower thunderstorm possibility than in summer), the air is clearer and the views are better - except for the occasional inversion fog.
 October has become my favorite month lately as it's less crowded.
 While the days are shorter and the nights colder, it's also a time with patches of golden fall days.
 On the other hand, sunrise elopements during summer time are unbeaten!
 For more details on weather & temperatures, check the Meteo Blue climate data for the Dolomites.

 If you are a fan of fall foliage, peak season usually starts kicking in mid to late October – the larch trees are a spectacular and colorful sight.
 Cold weather and snow is a factor to be considered though!
 If you are a fan of skiing, snowboarding and winter wonderlands - late December to February/March are the best times with lots of snow to make your dream winter elopement come true!